 The process of complaining can be made over three initial stages, each becomes more legalistic than the previous.
-On this page we outline the three initial stages of complaint.
-However we have also produced some template lines of complaint that can be used for some commons areas, these can be found here.
+On this page, we outline the three initial stages of complaint for FOI requests.

 The first step for any official complaint about the handling, response, or refusal of a Freedom of Information request should be with the public authority where the initial request was made.